Erectile dysfunction (ED) is a huge problem for men.

-That way they become some of the unhealthiest foods to your heart, and one of the biggest causes of many diseases including heart disease, cancer or diabetes.
+That way, they become some of the unhealthiest foods to your heart, and one of the biggest causes of many diseases including, heart disease, cancer, and diabetes.
 Stay away from fried foods in restaurants.

-In order to achieve good sexual health, a healthy balance between oestrogen and testosterone (the male counterpart to oestrogen) must be maintained.
+In order to achieve good sexual health, a healthy balance between estrogen and testosterone (the male counterpart to estrogen) must be maintained.
 There is an exception, however.

 Be careful with flaxseed.
-If your diet has regular intakes of flaxseed, you might consider removing it, as it has a very high amount of oestrogen in it.
-For example, 100 grams of flax has 379,380 micrograms (mcg) of oestrogen.
+If your diet has regular intakes of flaxseed, you might consider removing it, as it has a very high amount of estrogen in it.
+For example, 100 grams of flax has 379,380 micrograms (mcg) of estrogen.

-On the other hand, there are fruits like watermelon, which have 2.9 mcg of oestrogen.
-Watermelon is a natural way to boost testosterone, too.
+On the other hand, there are fruits like watermelon, which have 2.9 mcg of estrogen.
+Watermelon is a natural way to boost testosterone levels, too.
 If you’re more of an essence guy, there are male boost tinctures out there.

 7) Canned or plastic food

 Bisphenol-A (BPA) is a widely produced chemical used; unfortunately, in many of our most common consumer products: plastic containers, water bottles, and canned foods all contain BPA.